p-x9/MachOKit/README.md

 ### Load from memory

-For reading from memory, use the `MachO` structure.
+For reading from memory, use the `MachOImage` structure.

 It can be initialized by using the Mach-O Header pointer obtained by `_dyld_get_image_header`.